Quick Answer

 1. Financial Relief to Senior Citizens

-There is a high probability that we will live longer than the average life expectancy.
+There is a high probability that you will live longer than the average life expectancy.
 The Centers for Disease Control and Prevention (CDC) reports that U.S. life expectancy reached 77.5 years in 2024, meaning retirement savings must often last 15 to 25 years or more.
-Thus, we need to save up on our funds for our lifetime.
-A pension plan gives your family financial relief when you pass away.
+Building a funded retirement plan means your family has financial stability even after you pass away, rather than depending entirely on Social Security or relatives.

 2. No Risk of Embezzlement